presents

 - abduction of distal fragment may be needed to compensate for hip abductor force on the proximal frag;

-- indications for bone grafting:
+- bone grafting:

 - see: bone graft harvest technique: